-P. RECREATION IMPACT WOULD THE PROJECT: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Increase the use of existing other recreational facilities sideterioration of the facility was a second control of the facilities of the facilities of the facility was a second control of the facilities of the fa such that substantia ıl physical 1, 2, 4, 5, 17h Include recreational facilities expansion of recreational fa physical effect on the environment. cilities which might 1, 3, 4, 5 a-b) Less Than Significant Impact.
+P. RECREATION IMP АСТ SOURCE wc OULD THE PROJECT: Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact a) Increase the use of existing neighborhood and regional parks or other recreational facilities such that substantial physical deterioration of the facility would occur or be accelerated?
+1, 2, 4, 5, 17h b) Include recreational facilities or require the con expansion of recreational facilities which might physical effect on the environment? struction or 1, 3, 4, 5 a-b) Less Than Significant Impact.
 The proposed project is a two-lot subdivision.
 No development is proposed as part of the subdivision, but future residential development of each lot is a reasonably foreseeable outcome.
 The construction of three additional residences per proposed lot (SFR; ADU; Junior ADU) would not increase use of recreation facilities to the extent that substantial physical deterioration would occur or require the construction or expansion of new recreational facilities that might have an adverse physical effect on the environment.